zxlooong/hdcookbook/trunk/release-notes/README.txt

   Includes tools that are helpful in making a valid blu-ray disc image, such as generating a bdjo file and signing a jar file.
   These tools work independently from the grin framwork.

-- HDCookbook-DiscImage
+- HDCookbook-DiscImage.zip
   Holds a hdcookbook sample xlets needed to create a disc image.
+  Combine this with the rest of the BDMV files available at http://hdcookbook.dev.java.net/servlets/ProjectDocumentList.
-  Use "unbundle.sh" to create a complete, working blu-ray disc image sample from it.
+  "install-disc-image.sh" can be used to create a complete, working blu-ray disc image sample.